curateteaching/digitalpedagogy/keywords/prototype.md

 The game involved 2 teams, each given a brief about a sustainability project that they had to sell to stakeholders.
 My team had to pitch local production for McDonalds; the other team got new cell phones from Motorola that had readily serviceable parts.

+> MATT: Please avoid the first-person voice!!

 The stakeholders were randomly chosen: a child, a senior, parents, the c-suite, a lawyer.
 Finally, the teams had to use a mode of communication, determined by rolling the die: drawing, acting, singing, rapping.
 If the other team voted that the pitch was convincing, the presenters got to roll a different die to move their piece on the game board.
 Even choosing which team got to go first was fun—we did it by thumb wrestling.

+> MATT: for each of these artifacts, you should end by describing how others might build on the artifact you've described.
+How, for instance, can

 # "Bringing Aspects of Research Prototyping into the Classroom"
 ![screenshot](images/prototype-dh-structured-surface.png)